The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 3. **Expense Tracker** — users + expenses (title, amount, category, date)
 4. **Recipe Box** — users + recipes (title, description, ingredients, instructions)
 5. **Workout Log** — users + workouts (date, type: cardio/strength/flexibility, duration, notes)

+### Git Workflow

+Expectations
+- a `draft` branch contains your current development work, merging into `main` when features are completed and tested
+- the `main` branch is always stable
+- commits are made daily

+Key moments to merge `draft` into `main` include:
+* The completion of your README documentation
+* The completion of your backend API with MVP endpoints
+* The completion of your frontend with MVP features
+* Each additional stretch feature beyond MVP

 ## Deliverables